Assessments

 Do you offer assessments for giftedness or learning disorders?

 Yes.
-Our assessments can explore learning strengths, giftedness, and potential learning disorders, helping to develop a clearer and more complete understanding of each individual learner’s needs.
+Our assessments are designed to explore learning strengths, giftedness, and potential learning disorders, helping to build a clearer understanding of each learner’s individual needs.

-With no waiting list, you are welcome to begin your educational assessment at a time that suits you.
-If exploring your or your child's learning needs feels like a helpful step, reach out to PsychWell to arrange a consultation today.
+With appointments readily available and no waiting list, you are welcome to begin your educational assessment at any time.
+If understanding your or your child's learning needs feels like a worthwhile step, get in touch with PsychWell to arrange a consultation today.

 If exploring your or your child’s learning needs feels helpful, you can connect with PsychWell to arrange a consultation today.